Jotham-Lim/jothamlim.com_v4/content/micropost/2024-02-15-hokkien-oldies-carpet-the-atmosphere.md

 Yet, I've met friends who open and shut businesses as if it's just an ordinary Tuesday.
 Building and running companies is normal to them, but this is a new and unfamiliar journey for me.

 Being uneasy is natural.
 In the end, I'm confident that everything will turn out fine.
-As long as I continue to learn and practice how to 成人, things will fall into place.
+As long as I continue to learn and practice how to 做人, things will fall into place.

 *Reflecting on the Past*